NiiazalyDzhumaliev/IMBD-scrapper/README.md

 ## How program runs
 * Welcome message
-* The program gives a choice to user to search by PLACE (type '1') or by TITLE (type '2')
+* The program gives a choice to the user to search by PLACE (type '1') or by TITLE (type '2')
-* If user choose by PLACE, he/she should type number from 1 to 250, after user will see a movie title
+* If the user chooses by PLACE, he/she should type number from 1 to 250, after the user will see a movie title
-* If user choose by TITLE, he/she should type a title of movie, after user will see a movie's place in the ranking
+* If the user chooses by TITLE, he/she should type a title of a movie, after user will see a movie's place in the ranking
-* After that you can choose to continue searching ('Y') or to stop the program ('N')
+* After that, you can choose to continue searching ('Y') or to stop the program ('N')

 ## Requirements